 Early History of the Farnwath family

-Another 138 words (10 lines of text) covering the years 1650 and 1666 are included under the topic Early Farnwath History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Farnwath research.
+Another 71 words (5 lines of text) covering the years 1650, 1666, 1651 and 1652 are included under the topic Early Farnwath History in all our PDF Extended History products and printed products wherever possible.

 Farnwath Spelling Variations